The Joslin DRC

 Genome Editing Core

-The Genome Editing Core (GEC) provides investigators with resources to manipulate the genome of human cell lines and laboratory mice with the aim of studying the genetics underlying diabetes and its complications.
+The Genome Editing Core (GEC) provides investigators with resources to manipulate the genome of human cell lines and laboratory mice with the aim of studying genetics underlying diabetes and its complications.

 Molecular Phenotyping & Genotyping